Opportunities in Hospitality Data Science

 - Unstructured data (e.g., social media streams, guest comment cards, video feeds, etc.).

-Thanks to cheap storage, mobile technologies, powerful processing and a host of other innovations, hotels and casinos now have access to a treasure trove of information.
-Insights from big data can be used to deliver on customer service, refine loyalty programs and hone marketing campaigns.
+Thanks to inexpensive storage, mobile technologies, powerful processing and other innovations, hotels and casinos now have access to more information.
+Insights from big data are typically used to anticipate consumer demand, labor and HR management, and operations.

 Real-Time Revenue Management